353rd Rifle Division (Soviet Union): Formation

-Col. Grigory Filippovich Panchenko was assigned to command of the division on the day it began forming, and he continued in command until May 7, 1942.
+Col. Grigory Panchenko was assigned to command of the division on the day it began forming, and he continued in command until May 7, 1942.
 The division was one of the first assigned to the 56th Army, which was itself forming east of Rostov, in Southern Front.
 It first went into battle in late November, taking part in the first liberation of Rostov, one of the key initial setbacks for the German invaders.
 In late December the division was transferred to 18th Army, in the same Front.